History of Colsterworth services

 The opening of the new Colsterworth Flyover in 2008 significantly changed the access arrangements for some of the facilities.

 The Jubilee Garage would now be positioned next to the slip road from the A1.
 This road would also be used to access the main ex-Granada restaurant.
-This means that the Jubilee Garage would now technically be the more visible of the two, however, there would now be no "Services" signs pointing into the Jubilee Garage.
-Instead, anybody who insists on following the road signs would be directed onto the A151, where there is an entrance to the ex-Granada restaurant.
-That's despite there also being an entrance straight into the ex-Granada restaurant further along the very same slip road!
+This means that the Jubilee Garage would now technically be the more visible of the two, however, the new "Services" sign at its entrance was knocked down and never replaced.
+Instead, anybody who insists on following the road signs would be directed onto the A151, where entrances to both facilities are available.

 Travelling northbound, traffic looking for "Services" would now be directed onto the new flyover, and wouldn't see the northbound service area unless they ignored those signs.
 The signs would direct them to the main ex-Granada entrance, but from here, they would also be able to see the entrance to the Jubilee Garage.